Lukmon-ll/Group1hospitalproject/MVP_README.md

   - Deleting an entity
 - Currently has CRUD for Parking schedules, will have views soon.
 - CRUD for Doctor and Department has been made, views will be available soon.
+[ParkingSchedule/Cars/Spots]
+- CRUD for all three tables including relational display and data.
+- Creating and Updating a Car allows dropdown selection for a related Doctors.
+- Creating and Updating a schedule allows dropdown selection for both a Spot and a Car.
+- Views for all functions, with necessary view models created.

 ### Future Development
 - Separate admin page and client page
 - Pagination for parking schedule

 ### Contributing
-- Ka Wing Chan
+- Ka Wing Chan - Doctors - doctors/department
-- Andrew Barker
+- Andrew Barker - Parking - parkingSchedule/cars/spots
-- Gahee Choi
+- Gahee Choi - Career - jobs/applications
-- Lukmon Lasisi
+- Lukmon Lasisi - Appointments - patient/appointment